 Bradley Staats is an associate professor at the Kenan-Flagler Business School, University of North Carolina, as well as a contributing member to the Harvard Business Review.
 His teaching and writing focus on the importance of lifelong learning and the role it plays in innovation and staying relevant.

-Robyn Benincasa is a world champion Adventure Racer, author, and top leadership and teamwork motivational speaker.
+Robyn Benincasa is an Adventure Racing World Champion, author, and top leadership and teamwork motivational speaker.
 She has contributed her unique perspective on team building to the writing of HBR.

 Peter Diamandis is a futurist, Chairman and CEO of XPRIZE, Co-founder of Celularity, and top innovation speaker.
 Seen as a true thought leader in innovative technologies, his cutting edge research in human longevity, immunity, and regeneration can be found in his keynotes and writing.